ponylang/ponylang-website/content/blog/last-week-in-pony-110622.md

 ## RFCs

-Major changes in Pony go through a community driven process were members of  the community can write up "requests for change" that detail what they think  should be changed and why.
+Major changes in Pony go through a community driven process where members of the community can write up "requests for change" that detail what they think should be changed and why.
 RFCs can range from simple to complex.
 We welcome your participation.

 We have two RFCs that saw activity in the past week.

 The empty ranges RFC is going into its second week in "final comment period".
-Some excellent points have been raised on the RFC and in all likelihood, it is either going to be adopted as a "short-term change" on the way to something larger or, it is going to expand into something much bigger than it currently is with a large breakage radius.
+Some excellent points have been raised on the RFC and in all likelihood, it is either going to be adopted as a "short-term change" on the way to something larger, or, it is going to expand into something much bigger than it currently is with a large breakage radius.
 Lots of good stuff going on there.

-The ANSI erase codes RFC was new last week and being rather simple, has moved quickly into "final comment period".
+The ANSI erase codes RFC was new last week and, being rather simple, has moved quickly into "final comment period".

 ### New